 There are various schemes to help people buy a home.
 These include:

-- The Mortgage Guarantee Scheme which was launched in April 2021.
-Designed to encourage lenders to offer 95% loan to value mortgages on homes worth up to £600,000, it allows first-time buyers with just a 5% deposit to buy a house: the government covers the proportion of the mortgage over 80%.
+Launched in April 2021, this scheme was designed to encourage lenders to offer 95% loan to value mortgages on homes worth up to £600,000.
+It allows first-time buyers with just a 5% deposit to buy a house: the government covers the proportion of the mortgage over 80%.
 Applicants must pass the usual affordability checks.
 The scheme is a temporary measure and will operate until 31st December 2022.

-- Friends buy together.
-Some lenders will allow up to four people to join together to obtain a joint mortgage depending on an affordability assessment based on a few personal details and completing background checks.
+Some lenders will allow up to four people to join together and obtain a joint mortgage, depending on an affordability assessment based on a few personal details and completing background checks.

-- A joint mortgage could also be taken out with another party.
+A joint mortgage could be taken out with another party.